 This option can be turned on by any user.
 However, being a developer option it is unlikely that end-consumer users (e.g. users of a shopping mall app) activate it.
 On the contrary, corporate users (e.g. professional workers using a tracking app) are likely to activate it.

-The operation of Situm in Android 11 is similar to Android 10.
+The operation of Situm in other higher versions of Android is similar to Android 10.

 For wayfinding apps: use BLE beacons like in Android 9.